Mahmoud7Osman/rlpclib/README.md

 # CVenom
 <pre>
-Where The Simplicity Meets The Daemons ...
+Where The Simplicity Meets The Evils ...
-          A Strong Malware Development Kit For Everyone .
+         A True Cross-Platform Malware Development Kit Approach !
+                Write it Once ...
+Compile Everywhere !..
 </pre>